Maria Fernanda Nuñez Alzate

 Maria Fernanda Nuñez Alzate (mo)

-Maria Fernanda Nuñez is a Colombian artist and designer based in Philadelphia, USA.
+Maria Fernanda Nuñez is a Colombian artist based in Philadelphia, USA.
 Nunez’s media include fibers, print, and sculpture.
 Nunez has received support through various awards and fellowships including the Windgate Craft Fellowship at the Vermont Studio Center, the Bex Frankel Fellowship from the Oregon Institute for Creative Research, the Penland Core Fellowship at the Penland School of Crafts and the North Carolina Arts Council Artist Support Grant.
 Their work has been exhibited at ADX Annex Gallery, Artist’s Television Access, Screaming Sky Gallery, SOMArts, Vermont Studio Center, Penland School of Crafts, R. Horner Penland Gallery, Toe River Arts Gallery, Queens University, Asian Arts Initiative Philadelphia, and Automat Collective, among others.
+They recently graduated from Tyler School of Art with an MFA in Sculpture.